 5. Follow up

 We often follow up with a foundation after a rejection, providing them with more information.
 If the foundation awards a grant, we’ll work on a grant report that shows how your nonprofit spent the grant award money.
 In each case, we discuss with our clients how to best handle these tasks when they arise.
+This is the final part of basic steps of the grant writing process.

 Interested in learning more about our grant writing services?
 Contact us.